 This option has a similar assessment profile to options 1.3 and 1.4.
 All essentially rely on the actions of a small number of high consumption users.
-There is no evidence of a small number of very large users who might be persuaded to curtail load and hence this is unlikely to meet the identified need.
+There is no evidence that suitable very large users who might be persuaded to curtail load exist within the relevant supply area, and hence this is unlikely to meet the identified need.
 In addition, this option is unlikely to be commercially feasible or achievable within the intended timing of the network solution.